alt440/chess_bot_public/README.md

 check for the validity of the move.

 Note: There is an error when capturing other pieces, I did not have enough time to look into it.
+Note2: The most recent version of the bot is found under the branch AI_KingPredictingCheck